harplife/zettelkasten/chemistry/elements/Hydrogen (H).md

 - A single hydrogen atom nucleus is just a bare proton.
 - When hydrogen burns, it doesn't make smoke - it makes water.
 Because water is already "burned", it cannot be burned anymore.
 - Hydrogen spectral lines help us measure how fast galaxies are moving away from us (see Doppler shift).

+> [!note] Explosive history of balloons
+> Before [[Helium (He)]] was used for balloons, balloons were once filled with hydrogen instead.
+Of course, people eventually learned that wasn't a great idea because the hydrogen balloons would literally explode.